michaelcall/Riviera-Maya-Mexico/Index.md

 -> Cenote Lol-ha (129 milies from playa del carmen. about 3 hours). this cenote is best for cliff jumping.
 Nice blue water, lots of stairs, has plateform to jump off, does not look very good for kids, very remote location

+-> Cenot Azul (15 miles 26 min from play). good for family. platforms, lots of people, close to highway. between tulum and playa del carmen.

 ## Cancun
 ## Playa del carmen
 ## Tulum